Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 # Linking Land Registry Price Paid Data (PPD) and Domestic Energy Performance Certificates (EPCs)

-This project is the code part of authors' article which will submit in Scientific Data, main codes will not open until it accepted from the data journel.
-The linked dataset is under review of UK Data Service.
-This research is **not** allowed used in **commercial**.
+This project is the code part of authors' article which will be submitted in Scientific Data, main codes will not open until it is accepted from the data journal.
+The linked dataset is under review by the UK Data Service.
+This research is **not** allowed to be used  **commercially**.

 ## 1. Getting Started
 All matching rules were written in R with data inputs and outputs stored in a PostGIS database.
 Figure 1 displays the whole work flowchart.